Dear Berlin visitors and Berliners,

 - Please provide your personal information truthfully for contact tracing in case of infection.

-- You must wear an FFP2 mask in all enclosed areas of lodging facilities.
+- You must wear an medical mask or FFP2 mask in all enclosed areas of lodging facilities.

 - If you are visiting the indoor dining area of a hotel, you must provide a current negative Corona test or proof of vaccination or recovery.
 This requirement is waived for hotel guests.